jparyani/mediagoblin/docs/source/contributinghowto.rst

     **Write/Fix some code**

-        If you are a coder and you're looking to code, check out the :ref:`hacking-howto`.
+        If you are a coder and you're looking to code, check out the `wiki <http://wiki.mediagoblin.org/`_.
 We even have tips on *becoming* a coder and we're willing to help you!

     **Send encouragement**